oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Informatica-Secure-Agent–create-a-ready-to-go-development-data-platform-on-OCI/README.md

 ```
 ## Validate Topology

-__Step #1:__ - After the terraform apply will be deployed you can login on the bastion and from there to jump on the Informatica Secure Agent VM instance using ssh.
-First you will need to create a file using the ouput of the private key and use it to connect to the Informatica Secure Agent.
+__Step #1:__ - After the terraform apply will be deployed you can login on on the Informatica Secure Agent VM instance using ssh and after that do a sudo su -

 Example:

 ```
-Informatica-Intelligent-Data-Management-Cloud-Secure-Agent $ ssh -i private_key.pem opc@public_ip_address_of_the_bastion_vm
+Informatica-Secure-Agent–create-a-ready-to-go-development-data-platform-on-OCI iopanait$ ssh -i private_key.pem opc@193.122.156.212
-The authenticity of host '141.144.196.80 (141.144.196.80)' can't be established.
-ED25519 key fingerprint is SHA256:BWDmpRAVm0pVzRaCBavNY4RmHnpVOdi4fapytWggfIw.
-This key is not known by any other names
-Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
-Warning: Permanently added '141.144.196.80' (ED25519) to the list of known hosts.
 Activate the web console with: systemctl enable --now cockpit.socket

-[opc@informatica-bastion ~]$
-[opc@informatica-bastion ~]$ touch key
-[opc@informatica-bastion ~]$ chmod 600 key
-[opc@informatica-bastion ~]$ vi key   ---- !!
-Here you will need to paste your private key generated on the terraform output !.
-[opc@informatica-bastion ~]$ ssh -i key opc@orivate_ip_address_of_the_informatica_secure_agent_vm
-The authenticity of host '10.0.1.134 (10.0.1.134)' can't be established.
-ECDSA key fingerprint is SHA256:Hktppc3mgt0IS8on/gZhjnGRelgFrWDGYuIg+8HFVos.
-Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
-Warning: Permanently added '10.0.1.134' (ECDSA) to the list of known hosts.
-Activate the web console with: systemctl enable --now cockpit.socket
+Last login: Mon May  1 11:25:37 2023 from 217.123.20.97

-[opc@informatica-secure-agent ~]$
+[opc@securenl ~]$
-[opc@informatica-secure-agent ~]$ sudo su - infa
+[opc@securenl ~]$ sudo su -
-Last login: Mon Feb 27 12:58:24 GMT 2023
+Last login: Mon May  1 11:25:41 GMT 2023 on pts/0
-[infa@informatica-secure-agent ~]$
+[root@securenl ~]#

 ```